aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: it's the longest path*

-- In a critical path analysis, the shortest path is what drives the completion date for the project.
+- A backward pass through the network diagram determines the early start and early finish dates for each activity.

 > *<strong>wrong reason</strong>: it's the longest path*